A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Experimental Results and Discussions

-Next the four-stage framework is also evaluated using the proposed ResNet-Conformer model.
-As shown in Table~\ref{result4}, the SELD score without using data augmentation for S6 is 0.32 in the top row, yielding a 20\% relative reduction from 0.40 for ResNet-GRU in S1.
-When comparing performances between ResNet-Conformer and ResNet-GRU, the gains from Table~\ref{result3} to Table~\ref{result4} are gradually reduced when ACS, MCS, TDM and TFM are brought in step-by-step, demonstrating the effectiveness of the proposed data augmentation approaches.
-The results in the bottom rows highlighted in bold fonts in Tables~\ref{result3} and \ref{result4} after applying all four techniques show only slight performance differences.
-Clearly for deep learning, the four-stage scheme can largely increase the data diversity, thus improve the generalization ability of acoustic models.
+Next the four-stage data augmentation approach is also evaluated using the proposed ResNet-Conformer model as shown in the last row of Table~\ref{result3}.
+The SELD score without using data augmentation for ResNet-Conformer is 0.32 as listed in Table~\ref{DNNs}, yielding a 20\% relative reduction from 0.40 for ResNet-GRU in S1.
+When comparing performances between ResNet-Conformer and ResNet-GRU, the gains are reduced with the proposed data augmentation approaches.
+The results in the bottom rows highlighted in bold fonts in Table~\ref{result3} after applying all four techniques show only slight performance differences.
+Clearly for deep learning, the four-stage scheme can largely increase the data diversity, thus improving the generalization ability of acoustic models.

 Fig.~\ref{fig:example2} shows an example of the SED prediction using ResNet-Conformer model with and without four-stage data augmentation.
 For the two segments from beginning to 15 seconds and from 25 to 40 seconds, ResNet-Conformer predicts correct results both with and without data augmentation.
 As shown in the blue dashed rectangular boxes, when data augmentation is not used, the model tends to wrongly predict the shorter sound events.
-But with data augmentation, the model is able to output correct predictions.
+But with data augmentation, the model can output correct predictions.
 In the last 20 seconds, the model trained without data augmentation cannot recognize overlapping sound events, and instead predicts two wrong events as shown in the black dashed rectangular box of Fig.~\ref{fig:example2}(b).
 However, the model correctly predicts the overlapping sound events when adopting the proposed four-stage data augmentation approach.